hescaso/dataoptimal.github.io/_posts/2020-22-05-machine_learning.md

    Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

-   These datasets can be viewed as classification or regression tasks.
-   The classes are ordered and not balanced (e.g. there are munch more normal wines than excellent or poor ones).
-Outlier detection algorithms could be used to detect the few excellent or poor wines.
-Also, we are not sure if all input variables are relevant.
-So it could be interesting to test feature selection methods.

 5. Number of Instances: red wine - 1599; white wine - 4898.

 6. Number of Attributes: 11 + output attribute

-   Note: several of the attributes may be correlated, thus it makes sense to apply some sort of feature selection.

 7. Attribute information:

    For more information, read [Cortez et al., 2009].